 But if they can live with these potential negatives, then they can look at Mother Nature’s beautiful piece of art every day.

 Whether or not you should recommend marble for your customers or whether you should steer them towards a more hard-wearing surface like quartz depends on them.
 If they understand the nature of marble and can see it and love it for what is, then marble is most certainly for them.

 But if having marble in their kitchen will keep them from actually using and enjoying their beautiful countertop for fear of ruining it, then they should opt for a different material.

 A new product on the market, Azerocare by Antolini, offers superior, industrial strength protection for marble surfaces, both in the home and in restaurants and bars.
 You can read about its properties here.

 As an alternative to marble, quartz countertops offer beautiful marble imitations.
 (At KBIS 2017, more quartz countertop vendors were exhibiting than any other category.)
 With the look of natural stone, without the maintenance, these surfaces give marble and granite lots of competition.
 Their main ingredient is ground quartz (about 94 percent), combined with polyester resins to bind it and pigments to give it color.
 The resins also help make these counters stain and scratch resistant and nonporous, so they never need to be sealed.

 But you know if your customers have fallen in love with marble, there can be no substitute.
 Just make sure they know what they’re getting into before they throw their first margarita party to show off their new marble countertops.

 Dovetail Marketing is a full-service rep agency whose goal is to match kitchen and bath designers and remodelers with the cabinet manufacturers best suited to their business’ style and clientele.
-Owner Bob Aungst III represents Hickory Creek Cabinetry, Brighton Cabinetry, 6 Square Cabinets and US Cabinet Depot.
+Owner Bob Aungst III represents Brighton Cabinetry, US Cabinet Depot, Holiday Kitchens and StyleCraft.